Horrible: Voice Acting

 - The English dub of the original Hyperdimension Neptunia has its ups and downs—the main characters and the Big Bad give good performances, but the two DLC-only characters, RED and 5pb, are pretty bad.
 It's telling that all of the cutscenes in which either character appears prominently is completely silent (but only in the English dub; they're fully voiced in the original Japanese audio), as their Voice Grunting during battle represents two sides of the bad voice-acting coin: RED's delivery (while perfectly in line with her Genki Girl character) is squeaky and over-emotional, while 5pb's is flat and lacking any inflection.

 - No matter your opinion on Super Smash Bros.
 Crusade, it's easy to agree that Porky's voice acting was done abysmally - he sounds as if he has a perpetual cold, not to mention that he speaks in long sentences whenever he activates one of his highly spammable attacks:

 "Go, my pretty!
 Go, my pretty!
 Go, my pretty!
 Go, my pretty!
 Why yes, I can see you!
 Go my pretty!
 Spankity spankity spankity!"

 - While the rest of the voice acting for Conception II: Children of the Seven Stars ranges from okay to great, one voice is so terrible that it's exclusively met with at least distaste: Torri's.
-Her voice sounds like she has her nose clogged when she talks.
+Her voice sounds like she has her nose clogged when she talks, and sounds so terrible that she went from the most popular character to the least popular one the moment her character video was released.
 It's easier to just show you than explain.

 - There's a reason why The House of the Dead has a Narm page, and much of it has to do with Caleb "Loyfe Cycle Empurr" Goldman.